sephnescence/frontend-masters-api-design-nodejs-v4/README.md

 - `docker-compose up web` (Can simply do `docker-compose up` at the moment as we only on web and db, and web depends on db)

 ## Migrating
-- From your host machine, run `bash bin/migrate.sh`
+- From your host machine, run `bash bin/migrate.sh`.
+You will find any new migrations will appear in `prisma/migrations`

 ## Todos